 There are programs you can download and run to keep track of these numbers.
 If you notice that the graphics processor is only operating at around half of its full load with performance issues still present, this could point to a problem with the central processing unit instead.

-Even though your graphics processor is a big help when it comes to games, your central processor still plays a vital role in all of your computer’s operations.
-In some cases, you might upgrade your graphics processor without touching the main one.
+Even though your graphics processor is a big help in games, your central processor still plays a vital role in all of your computer’s operations.
+Sometimes, you might upgrade your graphics processor without touching the main one.

 Will Overclocking VRAM Increase FPS?

-The FPS is a measure of how many frames per second a game can render the images on your computer’s screen.
+The FPS measures how many frames per second a game can render the images on your computer’s screen.
 The higher this measure is, the more smoothly a display can show you images running back-to-back.

 Yes, overclocking the VRAM should increase the FPS rate.
 This may not be true in all cases, but there should be a noticeable increase in many of them.

 The other thing to note is error correction.
 Even if you can overclock your VRAM to very high levels, there is a point at which it will plateau.
-Once it does, the gains you’ll get in game performance will be negligible, and you may not notice them at all.
-Furthermore, the overclocking may go so high that framerates and other aspects of video quality begin to suffer.
+Once it does, the gains you’ll get in game performance will be negligible, and you may not notice them.

 Does Overclocking VRAM Damage It?

 Most VRAM memory should be rated to run at somewhat higher than its maximum recommended speed without taking any damage.
-Usually, a manufacturer will make this decision as a way to keep the VRAM running at a stable rate under a heavy load.
+Usually, a manufacturer will make this decision to keep the VRAM running at a stable rate under a heavy load.

-However, anything that is pushed too far beyond its maximum limits for too long can find itself damaged, and this is particularly true for technology.
+However, anything pushed too far beyond its maximum limits for too long can be damaged, which is particularly true for technology.

-This could be negligible, but it could also be enough that the memory has trouble functioning adequately.
+This could be negligible, but it could also be enough for the memory to have trouble functioning adequately.
 To test for this, you may want to dial the overclocking back in increments of 50 or so Mhz.
-If the VRAM seems more stable and stays that way, you should be fine.
-This is also a good way to test the upper limits of its overclocking capabilities in general.

 Does Overclocking VRAM Increase Temperature?

-Yes, in most cases, overclocking the VRAM should raise its temperature output.
+In most cases, yes, overclocking the VRAM should raise its temperature output.
 It is running at faster speeds and takes on more voltage.

-Both of these things increase how much power is needed for the video random-access memory to function, and that means an increase in how warm it gets when it is operating.
+Both of these things increase how much power is needed for the video random-access memory to function, which means an increase in how warm it gets when it is operating.
 In short, more friction equals more heat coming off the component.

 What Temperature Is Too High for VRAM?